 Previously, the approval of only 15% of tenants was needed to make a building conversion in a rent-stabilized building.
 That percentage is now 51%.
-Additionally, the old laws allowed investors to purchase the 15% of converted apartments if the tenants declined to purchase them.
+Additionally, the old laws allowed investors to purchase 15% of converted apartments if the tenants declined to purchase them.
 The new laws now require tenants to purchase them before the state attorney general will sign off on any conversion.
 Critics of the changes say that this new threshold effectively puts a stop to any future conversions.
 However, those in favor of the changes counter-argue that conversions are still an option.
 Just so long as most of the tenants agree to it.
 The changes are meant as a way to put a stop to landlords selling apartments to outside investors.

 Preferential rent is now the base rent on lease renewal

-The practice of preferential rent has been met with a lot of criticism over the years.
+The practice of preferential rent has met a lot of criticism over the years.
 But while it hasn’t been eliminated, it has met with some important changes.
 The old laws allowed landlords to offer new tenants a preferential rent lower than the legally allowed rent.
 Once a lease renewal came up, the landlord was free to jack up the rent to the registered limit.
 The new laws now establish preferential rent as the base rent, which won’t change even upon lease renewal.
 However, tenants will still be subject to normal increases from the rent guidelines board.
 The only circumstance now where landlords can raise the rent to the maximum is when the tenant permanently moves out.